georgia-koukoutou/programming-blog/README.md

 - Password confirmation

 If the username and the email you entered does not already exist and the two passwords match, an account is created with the information you entered (the password is hashed before it enters the database).
 You can then log in with your credentials and start posting, commenting and upvoting or downvoting.
 At any given moment you can change your account information and you can also upload a profile picture or write a bio.

+You can also update the content of your posts or even delete them if you changed your mind.

 The project is structured using Flak Blueprints to help with organizing code and separating functionality.